AntonioND/giibiiadvance/README.md

 This is an emulator I started a few years ago.
 I haven't released any version since 0.1.0, but I've done some changes that have improved compatibility anyway.

 I'm currently porting the Win32 GUI to SDL2.
+The objective is to make it portable, so the only windows outside the main one are the debugger windows.
+This way, if someone wanted to port this to a machine without window manager, the only thing he would need to do is to remove the debugger.

 This has been compiled in Linux Mint 16 and Windows 7 succesfuly.
 Compiling with OpenCV in Linux is a bit tricky, and the emulator can't close nicely, but camera works.